 Red-eye Medusa (Polyorchis penicillatus)

-Description: The Red-eye Medusa jellyfish is a small hydromedusa jelly that only grows to about 4 cm in length.
-They have a transparent appearance with white sports and yellow to purple colored internal organs.
-Their eyespots are highlighted with hints of red.
+Description: Bell Medusa, Red-eye Jellyfish, Penicillate Jellyfish, or the Red-eye Medusa Jellyfish is a small hydromedusa jelly that only grows to about 4 cm in length.
+They have a transparent appearance with red eyespots around the bell and yellow to purple colored internal organs.
 The bell of the jelly is filled with over 100 tentacles that expand longer when drifting and can contract shorter into the bell when the jelly is swimming.

 Habitat: This jellyfish species is found in waters from Alaska to Mexico, in bays or nearshore waters along the coast.
 They are found commonly along the bottom, around eelgrass.